aoloe/scribus-manual-troubleshooting/NOTES.md

 The prefs140.xml file probably is in `C:\Users\<username>\AppData\Roaming\Scribus`.
 Rename this file to force Scribus to create a fresh one (as it does when you first run it).

+## I cannot edit my document

+- check if you have multiple layers (window > layers) and, if it's the case, you're on the right one and it's not locked.
+-  check that view > preview > preview mode is not enabled